You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 More people are being diagnosed each year as medical professionals continue to highlight the benefits of treatments like continuous positive airway pressure (CPAP) therapy.

-Several years ago, the Government of Saskatchewan added CPAP devices to the Saskatchewan Assistance to Independent Living (SAIL) program.
-As a result, group benefit plans no longer cover the purchase of CPAP devices.
-Instead, plans reimburse the SAIL program fee associated with renting a CPAP through SAIL.
+Several years ago, the Government of Saskatchewan added CPAP devices to the Saskatchewan Aids to Independent Living (SAIL) program, which oversees the allotment of rental CPAP machines to eligible patients.
+As a result, group benefit plans no longer cover the private purchase of CPAP devices.
+Instead, plan members are referred to the SAIL program to access a machine.

-To receive a CPAP device through SAIL, you must first complete a sleep study.
-This can be done at a provincial sleep lab (a level one study), or through a private clinic or a home provider (a level three study).
-Once testing is complete, the results must be reviewed by a Saskatchewan Respirologist, the only type of medical professional authorized to submit an application to SAIL on behalf of their patient.
+To be eligible to get a CPAP device through SAIL, you must first complete a sleep study.
+This can be done at a provincial Saskatchewan Health Authority (SHA) sleep lab (a level one study), or through a private clinic or a home provider (a level three study).
+Once testing is complete, the results must be reviewed by a Saskatchewan-based respirologist.
+If they recommend CPAP therapy, the respirologist will work with you on application paperwork, which they must then submit to SAIL on your behalf.
+A respirologist is the only type of medical professional authorized to apply to SAIL.

 Program fee coverage